Skip to content

 Policy resolutionExisting narrowing tests and canonical hash behavior remain unchanged

-Trust reportStates the actual provider and shell enforcement status for this platform
+Trust reportStates the actual provider, shell, and run_check enforcement status for this platform

 run_security_scan local scanRuns fully in-process; performs no subprocess and no network I/O